 The process to get a StartUp Visa is not as mired in bureaucracy as you might think.
 Rather, everything takes place in clear stages as outlined by the IAPMEI.

 First, you should contact us as we can make the entire process of moving to Portugal much smoother and less stressful.
-Check out what we offer!
-All nationalities are supported.

 Next, you need to fill out the IAPMEI StartUp Visa application.
 After filling out the basic information, you will upload several documents.
 These documents are: